The two standard commands

 Here, it looks like you want to see every file except the single one whose name begins with a dot.
 Dot files are “hidden” under unix: they don't appear in the default output of

-(print from the first line onwards, i.e. everything).Here, it looks like you want to see every file except the single one whose name begins with a dot.
+head and tail print a header with the file name if you pass them more than one file argument.
+To print the whole file, use tail -n +1 (print from the first line onwards, i.e. everything).Here, it looks like you want to see every file except the single one whose name begins with a dot.
 Dot files are “hidden” under unix: they don't appear in the default output of

 No comments: